ogmini/ogmini.github.io/_posts/2025-6-13-Windows Notepad - Revisiting Application Hive Part 2.md

 Chris Ray has a great post at [https://www.cybertriage.com/blog/windows-registry-forensics-cheat-sheet-2025/](https://www.cybertriage.com/blog/windows-registry-forensics-cheat-sheet-2025/) highlighting areas of interest in the Windows Registry.
 The `User.dat` follows the structure of the `NTUSER.DAT` but is application specific for Windows Notepad.
 The `UserClasses.dat` follows the structure of the `UsrClass.dat` but is application specific for Windows Notepad.
 Granted, I would not expect to see the RunMRU or OfficeMRU keys in the `User.dat`.

+He has also posted about the Shellbags in the `UserClasses.dat` file at [https://www.cybertriage.com/blog/shellbags-forensic-analysis-2025/](https://www.cybertriage.com/blog/shellbags-forensic-analysis-2025/).
+Specifically using the Windows Notepad package as an example.
+Tools such as ShellBags Explorer/SBECmd can extract these digital artifacts.

 I'll have to play around with this to verify behaviour.
 From what quick testing I've done already, I can see that TypedPaths is populated.
 I've also started on a batch file for RECmd to pull these out for faster analysis.
 Thanks as always to [Andrew Rathbun](https://www.linkedin.com/in/andrewrathbun) for pointing out more ways to contribute.

 ![TypedPaths](/images/windowsnotepad/typedpaths.png)